yquake2/yquake2/doc/02_installation.md

 ### Alternate Startup Configuration

-Yamagi Quake II ships with an alternative startup config that overrides some gloibal settings to saner defaults.
+Yamagi Quake II ships with an alternative startup config that overrides some global settings to saner defaults.
 To use is copy *stuff/yq2.cfg* into the *baseq2/* directory.